ahlamboudali/ahlamboudali/README.md

-# Hello, I'm Ahlam!s
+# Hello, I'm Ahlam! 👋

+🌍 Location:

-I'm Ahlam, originally from Algeria and currently residing in Brussels.
+ Originally from Algeria 💚❤️🤍, currently residing in 🇧🇪 Brussels.

-## About Me

-- :earth_africa: **Location:** Brussels, Belgium :flag-be:
-- :briefcase: **Occupation:** [Your Occupation/Field]

-## Hobbies :star2:

-In my free time, I enjoy:

-- :airplane: Travelling
-- :woman-swimming: Swimming
-- :book: Reading

-## Languages :speaking_head_in_silhouette:

-I am fluent in:

-- :flag-ar: Arabic
-- :gb: English
+# 🎓 Education:

+🎓 Master's in Accounting and Audit (2019).
+🎓 Bachelor's in Accounting and Finance (2017).

+# 💻 Technological Interests:

+🌐 Keeps up with the latest in technology.
+🤖 Interested in emerging tech trends.
+🖥 Comfortable with technology tools in daily life.
+📱 Enjoys exploring new apps and gadgets.

+# 📕 Languages:

+🗣️: Arabic.

+🗣️:  English.

+🗣️:  French.

-- :fr: French Let's connect and share our passions!
-Feel free to explore my repositories and reach out. :blush:
+Let's connect and share our passions!
+Feel free to explore my repositories and reach out. 😊

----

-_"The world is a book, and those who do not travel read only one page." - Saint Augustine_
+# 💼 Career Enrichment:

+🚀 Seeking opportunities for career growth.
+🤝 Networking with professionals in the field.
+💡 Mentoring and sharing knowledge.

+# 🌍 Global Perspectives:

+🌏 Understanding international business dynamics.
+🤝 Building cross-cultural communication skills.
+🌐 Exploring global career opportunities.